CHINO BANDITO UTV FEST

 FAMILY FUN AND VERDE RIVER RIDE

-Future 2022 Fest and Fun Runs are the Canyon UTV Fest in Williams July 22nd-24th, the Fire in the Sky Fun Run on September 16-18 in Heber, the Lake Powell UTV Fest on October 14-16 in Page, Mogollon Mountain UTV Fest on November 11-13 in Payson, and the Desert Dreams UTV Fest on December 2-4 in Parker.
-Entries are $180 per weekend for drivers and $150 for passengers 12 and older, and each includes camping, guided trail rides, event T-shirt, swag bag, two breakfasts, one dinner, one raffle ticket and corn hole tournament.
-Poker run hands are $20 each or six for $100, and those that register for multiple events can get discounts on entries.
-UTV Off-road Adventures also puts on the White Mountain Jamboree in
+Future 2022 fests and fun runs after the White Mountain Jamboree are the Fire in the Sky Fun Run on September 16–18 in Heber, the Lake Powell UTV Fest on October 14–16 in Page, the Mogollon Mountain UTV Fest on November 11–13 in Payson, and the Desert Dreams UTV Fest on December 2–4 in Parker.
+Entries are $180 per weekend for drivers and $150 for passengers 12 and older.
+Each includes camping, guided trail rides, event T-shirt, swag bag, two breakfasts, one dinner, one raffle ticket and a cornhole tournament.
+Poker run hands are $20 each or six for $100, and those who register for multiple events can get discounts on entries.

 Arizona made a video every UTVer should watch.
 See it here: ARIZONA MADE A VIDEO EVERY OHV USER SHOULD WATCH – UTV Action Magazine